folkengine/smartcitiesdata-wiki/Valkyrie.md

 ### Resolution
 - What can be done to resolve this?

-1. The user either needs to change the data type in the Data Dictionary/Schema of the target dataset
+1. Change the data type in the Data Dictionary/Schema of the target dataset
 2. Verify the incoming data is consistent
 3. Use Transformations to convert the incoming data into the type required